jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 We've seen about a half dozen creational pattern mechanisms that encapsulate the class type from the application/client code.
 One of them will suffice for most of your object instantiation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then when a new concrete class is added to the design, the creational pattern will need to be updated as well.

 **Prototype** is our final creational design pattern.
 It has a trick up its sleeve.
-It doesn't depend upon or have knowledge of class types either.
+It doesn't depend upon or have knowledge of class types.
 Prototype acquires a copy of an existing object without depending upon the objects' classes.
 The constructor call has not disappeared.
 We've just found another place to stash it.

 # Interpreter Grammar and Parser, Revisited
 The [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) in the [Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was pretty basic.
 The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context.
 The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the context.